Get Ready for a New School Year

 Please check the Green Room to make sure your contact information is complete and accurate.
 Parents must sign into the Green Room separately to update their individual contact information.

 Parent email addresses are shared with your son’s grade to facilitate grade-wide communication.
-If you do not want your email address available for this purpose, please refer to the Change Your Privacy Settings instructions, below.
+If you do not want your email address available for this purpose, please refer to the Change Your Privacy Settings instructions below.

 Here are some Green Room resources you may find useful: